Recipes

 04) Put 1 Tbsp organic raw cane sugar into each acorn squash half over the butter or ghee.

-05) Sprinkle 1 tsp of cinnamon into each acorn squash half over the sugar.
+05) Sprinkle 1 tsp of cinnamon (1/4 tsp if you’re following a low oxalate diet) into each acorn squash half over the sugar.

 06) Add a pinch or two of salt to each acorn squash half (optional).